webstradev/gin-pagination/README.md

   r.Run(":3000")
 }
 ```

-The custom middleware can also be used on an entire router object similar to the first example fo the Default Usage.
+The custom middleware can also be used on an entire router object similarly to the first example fo the Default Usage.